IzaacMammadov/personal_website/content/Urbit.md

 # Find me on Urbit

 If any of the above has piqued your interest, join the network.
 Tlon is a company which hosts Urbit instances, and develops the most used application on Urbit, also called Tlon where the community congregates to chat.
-Click this [link](https://tlon.network/lure/~loshut-lonreg/tlon) to receive an Urbit instance, and be able to chat on Tlon with me.
-If you want to send me a message, my @p is ~diblud-ricbet.
+Click this [link](https://join.tlon.io/0vvanj5.b5521.t84ll.ru4p1.gso9e) to receive an Urbit instance, and be able to chat on Tlon with me.
+If you want to send me a message, my @p is ~battul.